elastisys/compliantkubernetes/docs/operator-manual/getting-started.md

     ansible_python_interpreter=/usr/bin/python3
     ansible_user=ubuntu
    ```

 3. Run kubespray to set up the kubernetes cluster.
   ```
-  #please comment out lines with "---" in ~/.ck8s/aws/<sc|wc>-config/group_vars/all/all.yml and  ~/.ck8s/aws/<sc|wc>-config/group_vars/k8s-cluster/k8s-cluster.yml  as they may sometimes cause an error.

   ./bin/ck8s-kubespray apply <sc|wc>  --flush-cache
   ```
 4. Done.
 You should now have a working kubernetes cluster.
 You should also have an encrypted kubeconfig at `~/.ck8s/aws/.state/kube_config_<sc|wc>.yaml` that you can use to access the cluster.

 5. Accessing the clusters.
- Please copy the content of your  kubeconfig and save it, for example, in your working directory
+  Please copy the content of your kubeconfig and save it, for example, in your working directory.

  ```
  #open the encrypted kubeconfig for your cluster and copy the content
  sops ~/.ck8s/aws/.state/kube_config_<sc|wc>.yaml